Loading Events

 Ready To Get Real?

-This isn’t for everyone.
+This is for you if you struggle to make commitments, be in community and want to try.
 You’ll be away from your usual distractions, working with your hands and real people.
 Living in a small community you’ll face yourself and it can be uncomfortable.

 If you want to believe in life again, and you want to be part of the solution– instead of drowning in problems, this might be exactly what you need.
 Space to remember who you are.